digorbi/anki-automation/README.md

 Use the same structure every time.
 Keep sentences simple and useful for A2–B1 level.

 Use different colors to highlite cases in a grammar hint line: Accusative - red, Dative - green, Genitive - yellow.

+When there are multiple possabilities of using a verb (e.g., anfangen Akk./mit Dat.), generate a separate card for each variant.
 ```